mdemuth/hyper-item/README.md

 The URL of the target.
 Links should be resolved via the HTTP method `GET`.

 #### `template`
-A URL template.
+A URI template as defined by [RFC 6570 - URI Template](https://tools.ietf.org/html/rfc6570).

 #### `parameters`
-Parameters that are used within the URL template.
+Parameters that are used within the URI template.

 #### `type`
 The media type of the target.